ecmwf/polytope-mars/docs/user_guide/trajectory.md

 Combinations such as `"axis" : ['lat', 'step']` will return an error.

 If `step` is included as an `axis` and also in the main body of teh request.
 An error that the request is overspecified will also be thrown.

-Another optional field that can be within the `feature` dictionary is `padding`.
-This refers to the radius of the circle swept around the trajectory along which points will be included.
-The default value is `1`.